weiucsd/oculus/README.md

 RUNNING THE CODE
 ==============
-./MovingCube.exe "path/to/Testing"
+./MovingCube.exe "path/to/Testing" flag

-example:
+flag can be either 0 (run the code with the database of recorded images) or 1 (run the code using the ovrvision).

+Example:

-./MovingCube.exe "D:\Documents\VirtualReality\Testing"
+./MovingCube.exe "D:\Documents\VirtualReality\Testing" 0

 VR-Hands-VPL